codebydant/nRF5-cmake-framework/README.md

 This assume that the JLink binaries are on */opt/SEGGER/JLink/* if not, you should modify the *runJLinkEXE-nrf52* on the *RTT* folder.

 ## How to use as your own project
 Just modify the *main.c* file with your own code.
-In case you need especify more SDK libraries you have to modify the *nrF5x.cmake* file on the *cmake* folder.
+In case you need specify more SDK libraries you have to modify the *nrF5x.cmake* file on the *cmake* folder.